RCSL-TCD/ReTiDe/README.md

 - Output: xmodel
 ## Released model
 - This contains the model evaluated in the paper, including float32, PTQ, and QAT version.

+## General interface
+- The python interface for calling the FPGA's denoising service on the server.

 ## Deployment
-- Follow this flow to build the server enviroment.
+- Deploy the serve app and FPGA docker enviroment following "general interface" part.
 - Here we take centos + Alveo U50 as a typical example.
 - Input: xmodel, dataset.
 - Ouput: benchmarking result.
-## General interface
-- The python interface for calling the FPGA's denoising service on the server.

 ## Reference and resources
 - Float model dev version: https://github.com/MrBled/HardwareDenoiser